syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 id: z2x6mgvsq5om
 type: challenge
 title: Understand the new controller by adding logs
-teaser: Explore the Kubebuilder created controller by adding logs and viewing them when running locally.
+teaser: Explore the Kubebuilder created controller by adding logs and viewing them.
 notes:
 - type: text
   contents: |-
-    You explored how the CRD was generated, and you have cluster that knows about your Website custom resources kind.
+    You explored the generated CRD, and added this custom `Website` type to your cluster.

     Now it is time to understand the generated controller.
 You will get to see your application respond to a request for a Website custom resource.

     **In this challenge you will:**
     * Add logs in your controller application
     * Run the application locally
     * Request a Website custom resource and view the corresponding  logs
 tabs:
 - title: K8s Shell
   type: terminal